On the 2020 trail: Sanders blasts Buttigieg for taking billionaire bucks

 NASHUA/PLYMOUTH, N.H.
-(Reuters) - Democratic presidential contenders Bernie Sanders and Pete Buttigieg traded jabs over money and message on Sunday, two days before New Hampshire voters pick their choice to take on Republican President Donald Trump in November.
+(Reuters) - Democratic presidential contenders Pete Buttigieg and Bernie Sanders traded jabs over money and message on Sunday, two days before New Hampshire voters pick their choice to take on Republican President Donald Trump in November.

-The rivals, who emerged from last week’s Iowa caucuses essentially tied, offer stark alternatives for the top of the Democratic ticket.
+The rivals, who were essentially tied for the top two spots in last week’s Iowa caucuses, offer stark alternatives for the top of the Democratic ticket.
 Sanders, 78, is a U.S. senator and impassioned progressive who has spent almost three decades in Congress, while Buttigieg, 38, is a moderate military veteran who served two terms as mayor of South Bend, Indiana.

+The Iowa Democratic Party on Sunday released updated results showing that Buttigieg won 14 delegates and Sanders 12.
+While the numbers are low in terms of the total a candidate would need to secure the nomination, a win provides critical early momentum.

-Tuesday’s primary, the second in a state-by-state nominating contest, also will test the staying power of U.S. Senator Elizabeth Warren, who finished third in Iowa, and former Vice President Joe Biden, who placed fourth.
+Tuesday’s New Hampshire primary, the second in a state-by-state nominating contest, also will test the staying power of U.S. Senator Elizabeth Warren, who finished third in Iowa, and former Vice President Joe Biden, who placed fourth.
 They joined the field of 11 Democratic candidates campaigning in packed school gymnasiums and hotel ballrooms six days after the Iowa caucuses drew lower-than-expected numbers of voters.

 Here is what is happening on the campaign trail on Sunday: